pr0mila/From-GANs-to-RAG-A-Journey-Through-Modern-Deep-Learning/README.md

 Found a broken link?
 Have suggestions for additional papers that fit this narrative?
 Open an issue or submit a pull request!

 **Contribution ideas:**
-- Add reading notes or summaries
+- ✍️ Add reading notes or summaries
-- Create visualizations of key concepts
+- 🎨 Create visualizations of key concepts
-- Implement simplified versions of the models
+- 💻 Implement simplified versions of the models
-- Suggest related papers that fit the progression
+- 📚 Suggest related papers that fit the progression
+- 🔧 Add practical implementation guides
+- 📝 Write tutorials connecting multiple papers

 ## 📄 License